lonslonz/PartitionRoller/README.md

 # PartitionRoller
-Roll MySQL partition.
-Drop past partitions and add new partitions.
+Roll MySQL partitions periodically.
+It drops previous partitions and adds new partitions.

+###